designhumanai/design-human-ai/docs/dhaie_philosophy.en.md

 Contemporary large language models demonstrate impressive capabilities in text processing and generation, but reveal fundamental limitations in tracking and reproducing **formalized micro-strategies of human thinking**.

-Micro-strategies are not content patterns of thinking (what a person thinks), but **formal structures of cognitive processes** (how a person thinks).
+Micro-strategies are not content patterns of thinking (what a person thinks), but **formal structures of cognitive processes, including stable attention patterns, information processing, and problem-solving approaches** (how a person thinks).
 These are metacognitive patterns that determine ways of organizing attention, sequences of cognitive operations, strategies for working with uncertainty.

 ### Architectural Limitations of Transformer Models